We all know productivity requires certain amount of discipline and focus.

 When you don’t delegate time there is a real chance of you falling into the rabbit hole.

 Visualise your goals

 Having some sort of a vision in mind gives you a framework to proceed with a particular task.
-Even if it is a small task have some sort of end vision in mind about how your project would look when finished.
 This will provide you with the necessary momentum to begin.

 Start with most difficult task

 There is a phrase ‘eat the frog first’ it means start with the most difficult task.

 At times we delay doing certain tasks simply because we don’t like to do it, even if it’s important.
 In such times just start with the task, don’t procrastinate.

 I personally find it helpful to have a plan in place when faced with completing a mammoth task.

 Break up a difficult task into phases or sections.
 Write specific notes/pointers on how you want to proceed.